Using EasyTech with Kindergarten and First Grade Students

 For Whole Class, Small Group, Work Station Model, Individual Instruction, and At-Home Use

 Setting up for Success

-*Some districts have student login via Clever Badges for single sign on — no typing necessary!
+Some districts have student log in via Clever Badges for single sign on.
+These function the same as Passports.
 Check with your district administrator to see if this is right for your district.

 Using interactive EasyTech Lessons as whole group activities will allow you to model efficient use and understanding of the Learning.com online classroom.
 Take this opportunity to differentiate or extend the learning by using the lesson plan extensions as needed for your students.
 Lessons can be repeated when necessary.

 Gradually releasing the responsibility of logging in and interacting with the lessons can go more smoothly by assigning student “tech buddies” to coach or assist as needed.
 The ‘teach, not touch’ or ‘point, not press’ approach is an effective way for peer helpers or tech buddies to coach but not take over for students who are struggling.

 Have struggling students pair up with their tech buddies to review and revisit any Lessons with a score of less than 90%.
 Remember to review and model repeatedly during whole group instruction.